General Frequently Asked Questions

 Is your tubing flexible?

 Four of the most common physical properties considered in the tubing selection process are flexibility, kink, resistance, and clarity and color availability.
 The OD, ID and wall thickness will impact these properties.
 Considering most of our tubing is flexible, the best way to fully understand the difference in flexibility and kink resistance is to compare samples.
+Learn more about our flexible tubing options.

 Do you extrude silicone?